 Beloit’s Innovation Space offers worldbuilders high-performance Apple computers, an animation station, graphics tablets, an audio recording booth, and gaming hookups.
 You can also take advantage of the creative facilities at the Center for Entrepreneurship in Liberal Education at Beloit (CELEB), like the Maker Lab and the Maple Tree Recording Studio.

 And our faculty, staff, and broad network of alumni are available to mentor and encourage you along the way.

 Joseph Derosier and his students examine literature, film, and other forms of media to examine how our world has been imagined and realized, and how we ourselves participate in how these worlds are perpetuated, altered, and reimagined.

 Natalie Gummer and her students recognize, challenge, and transform narratives that tell us what’s “real” and who’s “normal” through engagement with lifeways, cosmologies, and identities from other times and places.

 Tamara and her students explore how storytelling can transform both our current world and worlds of the future—by reading and writing science fiction, climate fiction, the environmental humanities, and narratives about data, knowledge, and modernity.

 Kelly Leahy helps students build research skills so they can interrogate the systems, histories, and contexts that help shape our world.

-With research interests in Chinese literature, comparative literature, and translation studies, Daniel works with students to understand how language, translation, and literature build the worlds we inhabit.
+With research interests in Chinese literature, comparative literature, translation studies, and the digital humanities, Daniel works with students to understand how language, translation, and literature build the worlds we inhabit.
 He also helps students explore how we use language as a tool to curate experience.